tensorflow/tensorflow/g3doc/LangRef.md

 that are not allowed in the lighter syntax, as well as unbalanced `<>` characters.

+See [here](DefiningAttributesAndTypes.md) to learn how to define dialect types.

 ### TensorFlow types

 The TensorFlow dialect in MLIR defines several extended types: